Cumulocity-IoT/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 ##### Locations to be searched for log configuration file

-For external/legacy deployment, logging into the application implies using [Spring Logging](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-logging.html).
+For external/legacy deployments, logging into the application implies using [Spring Logging](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-logging.html).
 The following locations are searched for the logback configuration file:

 * {UPPERCASE(application_name)}_CONF_DIR/.{application_name}/*-logging.xml